pakpoom66/IIAS-Enablement-Class/Labs/db2cmd/Db2W_Cmd_Line.md

 -   To get help for reading help screens type ?
 HELP.

-Before you can run a query, you must connect to the database by typing connect to bludb.
+Before you can run a query, you must connect to the database by typing `db2 connect to bludb`.

 -   Run a query in the db2clp: